sebastien-zhou/documentation-ia-product/documentation/igrc-platform/business-view/business-view-components.md

 #### Objective

 The initial data provided to the source component is based on data queried by another view.
-All typesof views are allowed
+All types of views are allowed

 - Ledger views
 - Log views